Franco Baresi: Personal life

-Franco Baresi is the younger brother of Inter Milan legendary defender Giuseppe Baresi.
-As youngsters, both players had tryouts for Inter, but Franco was rejected, and purchased by local rivals Milan.
+Franco Baresi was the younger brother of Inter Milan defender Giuseppe Baresi.
+As youngsters, both players had trials for Inter, but Franco was rejected and signed by local rivals Milan.
 As he was the younger player, Franco was initially known as "Baresi 2".
 However, due to Franco's eventual great success and popularity throughout his career, which surpassed even that of his older brother's, Giuseppe later became known as "the other Baresi", despite also achieving notable success.

+In 2004, Baresi was investigated for usury and money laundering related to fraud involving the sale of paintings.
+In October 2005, he accepted a plea bargain in which he received a five-month sentence reduced to a €5,900 fine.

+In February 2026, Baresi and Giuseppe Bergomi were the two surprise torchbearers for the 2026 Winter Olympics opening ceremony in Milan; the two carried the Olympic torch through the San Siro stadium.
+It was his last public appearance.

+Health and death

 In 1981, Baresi suffered from a blood infection that forced him out of play for nearly four months and worsened his health to the point of him needing a wheelchair.
-While in treatment, he participated in a medical research for the disease.
+While in treatment, he participated in medical research for the disease.

-In August 2025, Baresi had a lung surgery, with a pulmonary nodule removed from his body.
-Then, he began a course of immunotherapy as a means of cancer prevention.
+In August 2025, Baresi had lung surgery to remove a pulmonary nodule.
+He then began a course of immunotherapy as a means of cancer prevention.

+On 29 July 2026, Baresi was prematurely reported to have died by Tuttosport, with the unconfirmed information quickly spreading through Italian media and prompting tributes from fans and celebrities, including the country's deputy prime minister Matteo Salvini, a well-known Milan fan.
+In response, AC Milan urgently issued the official statement refuting the false claim that Baresi had died, yet hinting at him experiencing a major setback with his health.
+Baresi died two days later in hospital in Rozzano, Milan, at the age of 66.
+A day of city-wide mourning was declared on 4 August in Milan, and his funeral was held at the Basilica di Sant'Ambrogio with huge crowd of fans, former teammates, and opponents gathered to pay their respects.